auth0/docs/articles/libraries/lock-android/index.md

 ### Lock Configuration Options

 These are options that can be used to configure Lock for Android to your project's needs.
-Note that if you are a user of Lock v1 who is now migrating to Lock v2, you'll want to take note of the options that are new, and of those that have been renamed.
-Renamed options are noted in their descriptions.
+Note that if you are a user of Lock v1 who is now migrating to Lock v2, you'll want to take note first of those [options that have been renamed or whose behavior have changed](/libraries/lock-android/migration-guide), and then look over the new list below, which contains quite a few options new to v2.

 #### UI Options